 Select the ‘Patch Tool’.

-Zoom in to the level so that you can see the impurities more clear.
-Press and hold Alt key for win or Option key for Mac and scroll up with the mouse scroller to zoom in.
+Zoom in to the level so that you can see the impurities more clearly.
+Press and hold the Alt key for Win or Option key for Mac and scroll up with the mouse scroller to zoom in.
 Select an area under the eyes.

 We are pretty done here.
 See the final image below before and after editing.

-After creating a copy of the background layer for ‘Eye Bags’ I have used the ‘Patch’ tool to replicate some area to reduce eye bags, wrinkles, and mole.
-Also, I am keeping the opacity at 65% that keeps the rough effect a little bit.
+After creating a copy of the background layer for ‘Eye Bags’ I have used the ‘Patch’ tool to replicate some areas to reduce eye bags, wrinkles, and moles.
+Also, I am keeping the opacity at 65% which keeps the rough effect a little bit.
 Well, you can decrease a little more like 50% or 40% and it is not a big deal.